davidigbo/task-management-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a start ⭐️ If you like this project..
+Give a start ⭐️ If you like this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>